Brazil’s anti-corruption ‘Car Wash’ task force ends in gloom

 Meantime, the pace of Car Wash’s investigations has wound down.
 Bolsonaro said in October last year that Car Wash was ending because his government is free of corruption.

+“The truth is that the Gaecos make the task force’s activities institutional, which they didn’t have,” Aras said after a ceremony in Brasilia.
+“The members are the same, with assurances to remain on the job for two years, with projects that have a beginning, a middle and an end.”

-Fabiano Angelico, a researcher on corruption and former consultant for Transparency International in Brazil, said Car Wash prosecutors did make mistakes that led to the end of the task force, including a strong political bias.
+Fabiano Angelico, a researcher on corruption and former consultant for Transparency International in Brazil, said Car Wash prosecutors will have more difficulties under the new system, whose functioning hasn’t been clearly laid out by Aras.

+Angelico said key members of the task force did make mistakes that led to its end, including a strong political bias.
 But he added it is thanks to them that Brazilians understand for the first time what happens when widespread graft is exposed and how power structures move to stop investigations.

 “Political leaders did not do anything with the results of the investigation, including Bolsonaro,” Angelico said.
 “The fight against corruption is a political weapon.
 Once the political use has worn out, it tends to lose importance, and that’s what happened here.”